sepaugh/SCOM/Diagnosing Hung Systems/ReadMe.md

 1. Create this folder path: `C:\Temp\HungSystemDiagnostics`

 > [!IMPORTANT]
-> It must be this path as it's hardcoded into the MP - change the MP if you want to change the path
+> It must be this path (`C:\Temp\HungSystemDiagnostics`) as it's hardcoded into the MP - change the MP if you want to change the path

 2. Download a copy of "Procmon.exe" from Sysinternals - Process Monitor - Sysinternals | Microsoft Learn
   a.
 This will be in a .zip folder, extract the contents